loopstick/Mechatronics-CCA-Spring-2018/README.md

 ### Syllabus

 * Title: Mechatronics (Graduate Design)
-* Class: Tuesdays Noon - 3:00, Room 107 SF Main (SF Hybrid Lab)
+* Class: Friday 8:00am - 11:00am, Room 107 SF Main (SF Hybrid Lab)
 * Instructor: Sudhu Tewari stewari@cca.edu or loopstick@hotmail.com
 * Office hours:
-	* Tuesdays and Thursdays 3:00 - 3:30
+	* Thursdays 3:00 - 3:30
-	* And at other times by appointment
+	* and at other times by appointment

 #### Goals
 My goal is to teach you how to design, build, and debug mechatronic devices.